MKCAMK/G-MODE-Archives-translations/README.md

 As of now, the patches are only for the **Steam** version of these games.

 ### Download and Installation
-Links to the *patch* and to the *Steam store page* are provided for each game.
+Links to the *patch* and to the *Steam Store page* are provided for each game.

 The **Steam store image** beside each game's title links to the respective Steam store page.